Benedictine Confederation: Pontifical Athenaeum of Sant'Anselmo

 The Anselmianum, also known as the Pontifical Athenaeum of Saint Anselm (Pontificio Ateneo Sant'Anselmo; Pontificium Athenaeum Anselmianum), is the pontifical university in Rome associated with the Benedictines.
 The institution includes faculties of Philosophy, Theology (Sacramental Theology, Monastic Studies), the Institute of Historical Theology, as well as the Pontifical Institute of Liturgy.
 It grants certificates and diplomas in various subjects, as well as Bachelor, Licentiate, and Doctoral degrees.
 Originally the university exclusively served only Benedictines, but now is open to external students.
-The present Rector of the Athenaeum is Rev. Bernhard A. Eckerstorfer, O.S.B.
+The present Rector of the Athenaeum is to be confirmed.

 Church of Sant'Anselmo

 The church which was consecrated on November 11, 1900, and is constructed of three naves, divided by granite columns, and includes one main altar and two side altars.
 A large section on the east and west ends near the apse includes the traditional stalls for the monastic choir.
 The church serves as a place of worship for the Benedictine residential college community and the students of the Athenaeum.
 It is also known, especially to the Romans, for the performances of Gregorian chant offered by the monks during the Sunday liturgical celebrations of Vespers.
 Since 1962, the church has also been the starting point of the penitential procession presided over by the Pope on Ash Wednesday, and which ends at the basilica of Santa Sabina where the first stationary mass of Lent is celebrated.
 The present Rector of the church is Rev. Doroteo Toić, O.S.B.